-8.2 C

 This means having tie-downs that are securely attached to prevent them from opening, loosening, or worse, releasing altogether.
 And don’t rely on your tie-downs to remain this way for the duration of your trip!
 Whenever you stop for fuel or to stretch your legs, check the tie-downs and tighten them as needed.

 There are many more considerations to take into account when transporting cargo, so be sure you do your due diligence and thoroughly understand how to tie down a load before hitting the road.
-These tips will get you started, though!
+Use these tips to get going!

 Methods for Securing Cargo